Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVirtualNetworkSubnetConfig.md

 ## SYNTAX

 ```
-Remove-AzureRmVirtualNetworkSubnetConfig [-Name <String>] -VirtualNetwork <PSVirtualNetwork>
+Remove-AzVirtualNetworkSubnetConfig [-Name <String>] -VirtualNetwork <PSVirtualNetwork>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVirtualNetworkSubnetConfig** cmdlet removes a subnet from an Azure virtual network.
+The **Remove-AzVirtualNetworkSubnetConfig** cmdlet removes a subnet from an Azure virtual network.

 ## EXAMPLES

 ### 1: Remove a subnet from a virtual network and update the virtual network
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+New-AzResourceGroup -Name TestResourceGroup -Location centralus
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet
+    $frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet
     -AddressPrefix "10.0.1.0/24"

-$backendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix
+$backendSubnet = New-AzVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix
     "10.0.2.0/24"

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
+$virtualNetwork = New-AzVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
     TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet
     $frontendSubnet,$backendSubnet

-Remove-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork
+Remove-AzVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork
     $virtualNetwork
-    $virtualNetwork | Set-AzureRmVirtualNetwork
+    $virtualNetwork | Set-AzVirtualNetwork
 ```

 This example creates a resource group and a virtual network with two subnets.
 It then
-    uses the Remove-AzureRmVirtualNetworkSubnetConfig command to remove the backend subnet from the in-memory representation of the virtual network.
-Set-AzureRmVirtualNetwork is then called to modify the virtual network on the server side.
+    uses the Remove-AzVirtualNetworkSubnetConfig command to remove the backend subnet from the in-memory representation of the virtual network.
+Set-AzVirtualNetwork is then called to modify the virtual network on the server side.

 ## PARAMETERS